-All elements of the NFT are tokenized so different artists or content creators can claim ownership for the layers that they have created.
+All elements of the NFT are tokenised, such different artists or content creators can claim ownership for the layers they have created.
 These artists or content creators contribute actively to changing a specific NFT.

-Most recently, Async Art has launched a feature called Blueprints that allows artists to create generative projects mimicking variations of the Bored Apes NFT.
+Most recently, Async Art has launched a Blueprints feature that allows artists to create generative projects mimicking variations of the Bored Apes NFT.

 MakersPlace is an established NFT marketplace that showcases digital artwork ranging from fine to modern artists.
-Built on the Ethereum blockchain, it comprises a superb collection of both commercial and fine art.
+Built on the Ethereum blockchain, it comprises a superb commercial and fine art collection.

-The NFTs on this platform are rare pieces from established institutions, galleries, and artists from around the world.
+The NFTs on this platform are rare pieces from established institutions, galleries, and artists worldwide.
 Those who join the platform can expect to bid on exclusive digital artwork from big hitters such as Christie’s auction house, Robert Liefeld, and Damien Hirst.

-All artists who showcase their work on MakersPlace digitally sign each of their pieces, which is then recorded on the blockchain.
-Only a selected number of authentic editions are minted
+All artists showcasing their work on MakersPlace digitally sign each piece, which is then recorded on the blockchain.
+Only a selected number of authentic editions are minted.

-KnownOrigin is one of the oldest NFT marketplaces and specializes in collectible artworks and timed-released events, known as NFT drops.
-This allows artists to control how many copies of a digital artwork are released.
+KnownOrigin is one of the oldest NFT marketplaces and specialises in collectable artworks and timed-released events, known as NFT drops.
+This allows artists to control how many copies of digital artwork are released.
 Drops create scarcity and drive the value of specific artwork up.

 All artists who want to showcase their work on KnownOrigin must submit a detailed application and are heavily vetted before gaining access to the platform.